daguenther/nebulaecommunitas/Core/School/Technology.md

 * Choice
     * A student is always given the opportunity to request not using a computer
     * A teacher must allow students to submit work without using a computer
+* Software to use
+    * Stacke-Edit for Markdown+
+    * Ubuntu for servers, tablets, phones, desktops, laptops, and tv's
+    * Bracket for code editing
+    * QT creator for app design
+    * Gimp for image editing
+    * Inkscape for vector editing

 # Older Information